CRUD actions in Angular Schedule component

 updating event

-How to edit a single occurrence or entire series and update it in database at server-side
+Editing a single occurrence or entire series and updating the database

 Editing single occurrence - When you double click on a recurring event, a popup prompts you to choose either to edit the single event or entire series.
 From this, if you choose to select EDIT EVENT option, a single occurrence of the recurring appointment alone will be edited.
 The following process takes place while editing a single occurrence,